alimanfoo/alimanfoo.github.io/_posts/2016-09-21-genotype-compression-benchmark.md

 {% highlight python %}
-# cpuinfo has some more info, but reports L3 cache size as L2
+# cpuinfo has some more information, but N.B. mistakenly reports L3 cache size as L2
 import cpuinfo
 cpuinfo.main()
 {% endhighlight %}